canvasxyz/canvas-docs/docs/api.md

 }
 ```

-In this example, we fetch a list of reactions to posts.
-We use LEFT
+Here, we fetch a list of reactions to posts, using LEFT JOIN so every
-JOIN so every row in `posts` is returned regardless of whether or not
+row in `posts` is returned regardless of whether or not it has
-it has reactions.
-If there are any `reacts` matching the post, we
+reactions.
+If there are any `reacts` matching the post, we combine
-combine them into a string using `group_concat()` and return them as a
+them into a string using `group_concat()` and return them grouped by
-list.
+post.

 When using joins like these, make sure to double-check that you have
 the proper indexes on your models!
 It's easy to miss an index, which